Ashvala/Jie/README.md

 The only noteworthy(*giggles* <sup>Plz<sup>don't<sup>hurt<sup>me</sup></sup></sup></sup>) event handled on the server is the `add_client` event.

+Event args typically contain the arguments that are pertinent to the related event.

+## How things happen on the client:

+I can write a novel about this.
+I'm not P.G.Wodehouse, so, I may not be able to do the idea much justice.
+However, here goes.

+Socket event (as in messages that come through the socket) handling  happens on `socket_interface.js`.
+We won't dissect the entire thing, but, hey, let's do as much as we can.

 # Credits:

-These are people who have contributed to this project in more than one way:
+These are people who have contributed to this project in more than one way (significantly is a better way of phrasing it):

 - Ashvala Vinay
 - Dr. Richard Boulanger